ronalking182/Kingscode/posts/how-to-use-style-component-in-react.md

   );
 }
 ```
+&nbsp;

 Styled components can differentiate between the types of props they receive.
 They know that `type` is an HTML attribute, so they actually render `<button type="button">Button A</button>`, while using the `bg` prop in their own processing.
 Notice how we attached an event handler, too?

-Speaking of attributes, an extended syntax lets us manage props using the `[attrs`](https://styled-components.com/docs/api#attrs) constructor Check this out:
+Speaking of attributes, an extended syntax lets us manage props using the [attrs](https://styled-components.com/docs/api#attrs) constructor Check this out:

+&nbsp;

 ```jsx
 const StyledContainer = styled.section.attrs((props) => ({